frontfoot/overlay_me/README.md

   - position and opacity of each image is saved locally to the browser (using HTML5 localStorage)
   - images can be loaded from a project directory (see Project base use underneath)
   - an image can be added on the fly with its absolute url
+  - hideable / collapsible toolbox ('h' and 'c' keys)
 - HTML on top of the overlays
-  - page content can be brought back on top of the overlays ('c' key switch)
+  - page content can be brought back on top of the overlays ('t' key switch)
   - control the opacity of the page content
   - keep on playing with the CSS while having the visual overlay by transparency
 - addon layout_resizer: switch between pre-recorded devices format